 - Dura's Blue Flame - On March 25th In celebration of EA2D's Assistant Producer's birthday, Dura's Blue Flame will be unlocked for all Dragon Age: Legends players.

 - Ring of Whispers - Increases attack speed, cunning, and amount of which opponents drop money.
-It is obtained by spending $15 or more at epicweapons.com before the launch of Dragon Age II.
+Prior to the game's release, the item was obtained by spending $15 or more at epicweapons.com.

 Legacy explores Hawke's father's past involvement with the Grey Wardens, starting with an attack on the Hawke Estate and ending with a battle against a legendary figure.